Read Kate Nasser's Blog

 Submitted by: John B.

-20. How would your CSRs reply to this request?
+20. How would your reps reply to this request?
 Here’s the story: I lost my cable service for 3 days.
 Apparently, it was a system wide failure and thousands of customers were affected.
 During the course of my conversation, I said something like “Please just credit me for 3 days worth of service.”
 The rep said, “We can’t do that.
 Do you know how much it would cost us if we credited everyone for the past three days?”

 Submitted by: Phil F.